Have you ever read about Babe Ruth’s conversion story? It is absolutely amazing!

 He explained that even if children do not understand or appreciate their upbringing in the Catholic faith, “once religion sinks in, it stays there–deep down.”

-This proved true for him, as he attended Catholic school and had a good relationship with one of the school’s religious brothers.
+This proved true for him, as he attended Catholic school and maintained a good relationship with one of the school’s religious brothers.

 He added, “The lads who get religious training, get it where it counts–in the roots.
 They may fail it, but it never fails them.”

-While chasing worldly pleasures, faith continued to be a part of his life, even if he was lost for a while.
+While chasing worldly pleasures, faith remained a part of his life, even if he went astray for a little while.

-Paul Carey, one of his closest friends, said, “They’re going to operate in the morning, Babe…don’t you think you ought to put your house in order?”
+His close friend, Paul Carey, said, “They’re going to operate in the morning, Babe…don’t you think you ought to put your house in order?”

 Ruth then explained that he “didn’t dodge the long, challenging look in his eyes.
 I knew what he meant.”

-He continued, “For the first time I realized that death might strike me out.
-I nodded, and Paul got up, called in a Chaplain, and I made a full confession.”
+“For the first time, I realized that death might strike me out.
+I nodded, and Paul got up, called in a Chaplain, and I made a full confession," Ruth revealed.

 While visiting him, the chaplain said to Ruth, “I’ll return in the morning and give you Holy Communion…but you don’t have to fast.”